Welcome to PayPal!

 This user agreement is a contract between you and PayPal do Brasil Serviços de Pagamentos Ltda. (“PayPal”), a company organized and existing under the laws of Brazil, enrolled in the Corporate Taxpayers’ Identification Number with the Register of the Federal Revenue of Brazil (“CNPJ”) under No. 10.878.448/0001-66, with offices in the City of São Paulo, State of São Paulo, at Avenida Paulista, 1048, 13th floor, CEP 01310-100, governing your use of your PayPal account and the PayPal services.
 If you are an individual, you must be a resident of Brazil, be at least 18 years old, and hold a valid individual taxpayer identification number with the Federal Revenue of Brazil (“CPF”) to open a PayPal account and use the PayPal services.
 If you are a business, the business must be a resident of Brazil, and hold a valid CNPJ, to open a PayPal account and use the PayPal Services.

-By opening and using a PayPal account, you agree to comply with all of the terms and conditions in this user agreement.
+By opening and using a PayPal account, you agree to comply with all of the terms and conditions in this user agreement, including the Fee pages and any upcoming changes described on the Policy Updates page at the time you accept this user agreement (which changes will apply to you on the indicated effective dates).
 You also agree to comply with the following additional policies and each of the other agreements on the Legal Agreements page that apply to you:

 Please read carefully all of the terms and conditions of this user agreement, the terms of these policies and each of the other agreements that apply to you.
 Also note that PayPal follows the procedures established in its Anti-Money Laundering and Countering the Financing of Terrorism Policy, which is summarized here.